Aninda11/Malicious_url_detection/README.md

 Contributions are welcome.
 Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.

 ---

-Replace `https://github.com/yourusername/malicious-url-detector.git` with the actual URL of your GitHub repository.
+Replace `https://github.com/Aninda11/Malicious_url_detection.git` with the actual URL of your GitHub repository.